khl2139/khl2139/README.md

 ### Hi there 👋

-- 🔭 I am working on my Masters in Quantitative Methods in Social Sciences!
+- 🔭 This is my portfolio of projects from MA.
+Quantitative Methods in Social Sciences at Columbia!
-- 🌱 I’m currently learning NLP, Data Visualisation (ggplot, ggmap, tmap, leaflet), and advanced machine learning (CNN)
+- 🌱 NLP, Data Visualisation (ggplot, ggmap, tmap, leaflet), and advanced machine learning (CNN)

 - :tulip: Check out my most recent project here: